SreelalSreenivasan/PatientMonitorSystemCaseStudy2/README.md

 Clone this repo to your local machine using https://github.com/SreelalSreenivasan/PatientMonitorSystemCaseStudy2.git

-API documentation will  be available here //swagger link
+API documentation will  be available here : http://localhost:59372/swagger/sample/swagger.json

 Run the AutoBuildTest.bat file to execute the application

 ## Code Metrics

-Maximum cyclomatic complexity per function:
+Maximum cyclomatic complexity per function: 3

+Minimum Maintainability Index per project: 80

-Code coverage:
+Code coverage: 96 %

-Code Duplication details available in the batch file
+Code Duplication details available in the batch file.
+Please update the path of your simian.exe in the batch file.